 Only one of the mountains, Thuy Son (Water Mountain), is accessible to visitors.
 You can climb the stone steps to explore a network of caves, tunnels, and ancient pagodas hidden within the mountain.
 Reaching the top rewards you with panoramic views of Da Nang and the coastline.
 For those who do not want to climb, there is an elevator that can take you up for an extra fee.

-For a true island escape, you can take a day trip to the Cham Islands (Cu Lao Cham).
-This cluster of eight islands is located about 15 kilometers off the coast of Hoi An and is a UNESCO World Biosphere Reserve.
+For a true island escape, consider taking a day trip to the Cham Islands (Cu Lao Cham).
+Many travelers choose a Cham Island snorkeling tour from Hoi An, which usually includes hotel pickup, a speedboat transfer, and time to explore the surrounding waters.
+This cluster of eight islands lies about 15 kilometers off the coast of Hoi An and is recognized as a UNESCO World Biosphere Reserve.

-The islands are known for their beautiful beaches and clear waters, making them a popular spot for snorkeling and scuba diving to see the coral reefs.
-Most visitors join a tour that includes a speedboat ride from Cua Dai Beach, which takes about 20 minutes.
+The islands are known for their beautiful beaches and clear waters, making them one of the best places near Hoi An for snorkeling and diving among coral reefs.
+Most Cham Island snorkeling tours from Hoi An depart by speedboat from Cua Dai Beach, with the journey taking about 20 minutes.

 If you can, try to time your visit to coincide with the Full Moon Lantern Festival.
 This special event is held on the 14th day of every lunar month.